GParareal: A time-parallel ODE solver using Gaussian process emulation: Parareal

 The approximate parallel speed-up is therefore

-To maximise \eqref{eq:speed-up}, both the convergence rate $k$ and the ratio $T_{\mathcal{G}}/T_{\mathcal{F}}$ should be as small as possible.
-In practice, however, there is a trade-off between these two quantities as fast $\mathcal{G}$ solvers (with sufficient accuracy to still guarantee convergence) typically require more iterations to converge, increasing $k$.
-An illustration of the computational task scheduling during the first few iterations of parareal vs.\ a full serial integration is given in \cref{fig:processors}.
+To maximise \eqref{eq:Spara}, both the convergence rate $k$ and the ratio $T_{\mathcal{G}}/T_{\mathcal{F}}$ should be as small as possible.
+In practice, however, there is a trade-off between these two quantities as fast $\G$ solvers (with sufficient accuracy to still guarantee convergence) typically require more iterations to converge, increasing $k$.
+An illustration of the computational task scheduling during the first few iterations of parareal vs.\ a full serial integration is given in \cref{fig:processors}---optimised scheduling of parareal is studied in \cite{elwasif2011}.

 Selecting a fast but accurate coarse solver remains a trial and error process, entirely dependent on the system being solved.
-Typically, $\mathcal{G}$ is chosen such that it has a coarser temporal resolution/lower numerical accuracy \citep{samaddar2010,farhat2003,baffico2002,trindade2006}, a coarser spatial resolution (when solving PDEs) \citep{samaddar2019,ruprecht2014}, and/or uses simplified model equations \citep{engblom2009,legoll2020,meng2020} compared to $\mathcal{F}$.
-In \cref{sec:GParareal}, we aim to widen the pool of choices for $\mathcal{G}$ by using a GP emulator to capture variability in the residual $\mathcal{F}-\mathcal{G}$ and showcase its effectiveness by demonstrating that GParareal can converge to a solution in cases where parareal cannot in \cref{sec:numerics}.
+Typically, $\G$ is chosen such that it has a coarser temporal resolution/lower numerical accuracy \citep{samaddar2010,farhat2003,baffico2002,trindade2006}, a coarser spatial resolution (when solving PDEs) \citep{samaddar2019,ruprecht2014}, and/or uses simplified model equations \citep{engblom2009,legoll2020,meng2020} compared to $\F$.
+In \cref{sec:GParareal}, we aim to widen the pool of choices for $\G$ by using a GP emulator to capture variability in the residual $\F-\G$ and showcase its effectiveness by demonstrating that GParareal can converge to a solution in cases where parareal cannot in \cref{sec:numerics}.